Sharing time and space with people who have some of the same experiences as you can be such a relief.

 Every person in the group will focus on making progress at their own pace, in their own way, on their own thing, learning to flow and work with their own capacities and needs.

-The group is facilitated by Elinor Predota, our founder and programme director, who in addition to holding the space with deep presence and calm, brings in perspectives and useful resources around:
+The group meets by Zoom (video optional), every week.
+Meetings are facilitated by Elinor Predota, our founder and programme director, with support from Ether Nepenthes, our operations director.
+In addition to holding the space with deep presence and calm, Elinor brings in perspectives and useful resources around:

 assessing your needs

 skills, capacity, and willingness

 boundaries and consent

 Members are also invited to come to our annual online retreat, which focuses on self-care planning for the year ahead.

 In addition to attending weekly membership calls and annual retreats, those who wish will have the opportunity join smaller groups of up to 12 members, and may also opt to buddy up with one or two other members, for more personal companionship, support and accountability.

 The cost of membership is on a tiered scale, and will be clarified soon (depending upon whether or not we get grant funding.)